FAQ/Parent and Skater Resource page

-A: Any skater at the club with a coach can take a test.
+A: Any skater at the club who meets the requirements and has a coach can take a test.
 Coaches enter the skaters into the test list through the Skate Oakville Office.
 Skaters must pay the fee for each test before taking the test, and pass each level before moving on to the next level.

 A: The test levels are pre-determined through a nationally standardized testing system and this was recently changed to better reflect the evolution and needs of the current skating community.

 The charts are available on the Test Days tab on the Figure Skating page here: Test Days and should help to explain the current test levels.
 If you have any questions, please ask your coach or the Skate Oakville office staff.

 A: Each test has a prescribed list of skills and elements that will be assessed.
 Coaches, skaters and parents can access these lists through the Skate Canada Info Centre accessible here: Info Centre .
 The coaches will work through these requirements on the ice with the skater before entering them for the test, and before the actual test itself.

 A: High and low test days were the two test days used by Skate Oakville in the old Skate Canada system of test assessments.
 Given that the testing has now changed, the low test days have gone, and have been replaced by assessments by your skater’s coach on ice during a regular session.

 The high test days have been changed to: intermediate test days (for Senior Bronze and Junior Silver tests), and high test days (for Senior Silver, Gold and Diamond tests).
 The dates for each of these test days are available on the Test Days tab on the Figure Skating page here: Test Days